Mr-Pepe/lintel/docs/index.rst

-pydoclint's documentation
+lintel's documentation
 ==========================

-**pydoclint** is a static analysis tool for checking compliance with Python docstring conventions.
+**lintel** is a static analysis tool for checking compliance with Python docstring conventions.

 .. toctree::